-Wypadkis: Be aware that I have made available for you all the wypadkis-class-wide group outlines-from prior semesters.
-There are links on the class webpage.
+Wypadkis: I have made available for you all the wypadkis - class-wide group outlines - from prior semesters.
+There's a link on the class webpage.
 You should feel free to use them as you see fit.
 You can use them as is, use them as the basis for your own outline, use them to fill in holes in your outline, or you can just ignore them.

-Torts Lightning Review Audio: Be aware that in Summer 2017, I made an audio recording and accompanying slideshow for rising 2Ls, rising 3Ls, and recent grads to help refresh their recollection about tort law and to help bridge their knowledge to the bar exam.
-The coverage is not a perfect match, and it may or may not be useful to you in studying.
+Torts Lightning Review Audio: In Summer 2017, I made an audio recording and accompanying slideshow that I called a "lightning review."
+My main audience was rising 2Ls, rising 3Ls, and recent grads, and my aim was to "interrupt the forgetting process," thus bridging the gap between 1L year and the bar exam.
+The coverage will not be a perfect match for your course, and it may or may not be useful to you in studying.
 But I mention it in case you have a long car ride coming up and don't want to stop studying while you drive.
 You can find it here: http://ericejohnson.com/audio/.